SHARE

 Italy's antitrust regulator said it had opened an inquiry into alleged price-fixing on flights to and from Sicily by airlines including Ryanair, Wizz Air and easyJet.

-No-frills airlines Ryanair and easyJet are among those accused of raising prices on flights to Sicily during the Christmas holidays.
+No-frills airlines Ryanair and EasyJet are among the largest providers on budget flights in Germany.
 (Photo by Adrian DENNIS / AFP)

 Italy’s antitrust authority (Autorità Garante della Concorrenza e del Mercato – AGCM) was investigating claims that airlines had deliberately raised fares on routes linking mainland Italy with Sicily during the Christmas holidays, Reuters reported on Wednesday.